 I may receive commissions from purchases made through links in this article.
 Full Disclosure

 About a week ago, I realized I had a Urinary Tract Infection (UTI).
-As it was late at night because it always is when you get a UTI.
+And it was late at night because that of course is always when you get a UTI.

 However, I didn’t have cranberry juice or colloidal silver and I was chugging tons of water and my red raspberry leaf tea but I knew that wasn’t going to be enough.